bonny/WordPress-Simple-History/readme.txt

 are of type post and pages and media (i.e. images & other uploads), and only events initiated by a specific user.

-2. The __Post Quick Diff__ feature will make it quick and easy for a user of a site to see what updates other users are have done to posts and pages.
+2. The __Post Quick Diff__ feature will make it quick and easy for a user of a site to see what updates other users have done to posts and pages.

 3. Events with different severity – Simple History uses the log levels specified in the PHP PSR-3 standard.